About Danielle Lehoux

 Lehoux Art was established in 2015.

-Based out of Wells, Maine, products can now be found in stores throughout Maine, in New Hampshire, Florida, Connecticut, and Massachusetts.
+Based out of Wells, Maine, products can now be found in stores throughout Maine, in New Hampshire, Florida, Connecticut, Massachusetts, and Vermont.

-Lehoux Art offers two main lines of artwork: scenic Maine art and bird art.
+Lehoux Art offers three main lines of artwork: Maine, New Hampshire, and bird art.

 Artwork is available both retail and wholesale as a variety of products, including prints, cards, magnets, coasters, vinyl stickers, and more.